helsingborg-stad/wp-content-translator/README.md

 Minimalistic content translation in WordPress.

+## Translations

+The GUI is has base language "english" and is translated to:

+- Swedish

 ## Language selector

 You can easily use the default language selector (a basic html ```<select>```element) or create a language selector from custom markup.